dokester/BayesicFitting/README.md

 where python refers to python3 and file refers to one of the files in BayesicFitting/test.

-As most functionality is tested in a test harnass, examples on how to use the classes can be found there too.
+As most functionality is tested in a test harness, examples on how to use the classes can be found there too.

 <a name="status"> </a>